HamzaAtcoding/iOS_portfolio/README.md

 We also have made it easy to embed Phonecheck reports on your website as well as online listings like eBay.

 ### My Role ###
-Senior iOS developer, My responsibilities were to communicate with the product owner, and implement the extended features, bug fixing.
+Senior iOS developer for all three products (App Store, Enterprise, Client-Specific), My responsibilities were to communicate with the product owner, and implement the extended features, bug fixing.

 ### Technologies ###
 Swift, CoreData, AVFoundation, Photos, Core Location, SpriteKit, Keychain, Private frameworks